lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 *  Abort.
 On expiration of the Inactivity timer, on Attempts reaching MAX_ACK_REQUESTS or upon occurence of some other error, the sender or the receiver may use the Abort frames.
 When the receiver needs to abort the on-going fragmented packet transmission, it sends a data unit with the Receiver-Abort format.
 When the sender needs to abort the transmission, it sends a data unit with the Sender-Abort format.
 The Sender-Abort data unit is not acknowledged.

 *  Padding (P).
-If it is needed, the number of bits used for padding is not defined and depends on the size of the Rule ID, DTag and FCN fields, and on the L2 payload size (see {{PADDING}}).
+If it is needed, the number of bits used for padding is not defined and depends on the size of the Rule ID, DTag and FCN fields, and on the L2 payload size (see {{Padding}}).
 Some ACKs are byte-aligned and do not need padding (see {{Bitmapopt}}).

-## Delivery Reliability modes
+## Reliability modes

-This specification defines three delivery reliability modes, namely No-ACK, ACK-Always and ACK-on-Error.
+This specification defines three reliability modes: No-ACK, ACK-Always and ACK-on-Error.
 ACK-Always and ACK-on-Error operate on windows of fragments.
-A window of fragments is a subset of the full set of fragments needed to carry an IPv6 packet.
-The three delivery reliability modes are overviewed next:
+A window of fragments is a subset of the full set of fragments needed to carry a packet or an SCHC packet.

 * No-ACK.
-   No-ACK is the simplest fragment delivery reliability mode.
+No-ACK is the simplest fragment reliability mode.
 The receiver does not generate overhead in the form of acknowledgments (ACKs).
-However, this mode does not enhance delivery reliability beyond that offered by the underlying LPWAN technology.
+However, this mode does not enhance reliability beyond that offered by the underlying LPWAN technology.
 In the No-ACK mode, the receiver MUST NOT issue ACKs.
 See further details in {{No-ACK-subsection}}.

 * ACK-Always.
 The ACK-Always mode provides flow control.
-In addition, this mode is able to handle long bursts of lost fragments, since detection of such events can be done before the end of the IPv6 packet transmission, as long as the window size is short enough.
+In addition, this mode is able to handle long bursts of lost fragments, since detection of such events can be done before the end of the SCHC packet transmission, as long as the
+  window size is short enough.
 However, such benefit comes at the expense of ACK use.
   In ACK-Always, an ACK is transmitted by the fragment receiver every time a window of fragments has been received.
-A window of fragments is a subset of the full set of fragments needed to carry an IPv6 packet.
+A window of fragments is a subset of the full set of fragments needed to carry a SCHC packet.
 The ACK informs the sender about received and/or missed fragments from one window of fragments.
 Upon receipt of an ACK that informs about any lost fragments, the sender retransmits the lost fragments.
-When an ACK is not received by the fragment sender after a reasonable time, the latter sends an ACK request using the All-1 empty fragment.
+When an ACK is not received by the fragment sender and the Inactivity Timer expires the receiver sends an ACK request using the All-1 empty fragment.
 The maximum number of ACK requests is MAX_ACK_REQUESTS.
+If the MAX_ACK_REQUEST is reached the transmission needs to be Aborted.
 See further details in {{ACK-Always-subsection}}.

 * ACK-on-Error.
 The ACK-on-Error mode is suitable for links offering relatively low L2 data unit loss probability.
 This mode reduces the number of ACKs transmitted by the fragment receiver.
 This may be especially beneficial in asymmetric scenarios, e.g. where fragmented data are sent uplink and the underlying LPWAN technology downlink capacity or message rate is lower than the uplink one.
 In ACK-on-Error, an ACK is transmitted by the fragment receiver after a window of fragments have been sent, only if at least one of the fragments in the window has been lost.
 The ACK informs the sender about received and/or missed fragments from the window of fragments.
 Upon receipt of an ACK that informs about any lost fragments, the sender retransmits the lost fragments.
 If an ACK is not transmitted back by the receiver at the end of a window, the implicit meaning conveyed is that all fragments have been correctly received.
 As a consequence, if an ACK is lost, the sender assumes that all fragments covered by the ACK have been successfully delivered.
 The sender will then continue transmitting the next window of fragments.
-If the next fragments received belong to the next window, the receiver will conclude that successful reassembly of the IPv6 packet is not possible.
+If the next fragments received belong to the next window, the receiver will conclude that successful reassembly of the SCHC packet is not possible.
 In that case, the receiver will abort the on-going fragmented packet transmission.
-As an exception to the behavior described above, the receiver MUST transmit an ACK in the last window, including the MIC calculation result, even if all the fragments of the last window have been correctly received.
+An exception to the behavior described above is in the last window, where the receiver MUST transmit an ACK, including the MIC calculation result, even if all the fragments of the last window have been correctly received.
   See further details in {{ACK-on-Error-subsection}}.

-   One exception to this behavior is in the last window, where the receiver MUST transmit an ACK, even if all the fragments in the last window have been correctly received.

   The same reliability mode MUST be used for all fragments of a packet.
 It is up to implementers and/or representatives of the underlying LPWAN technology to decide which reliability mode to use and whether the same reliability mode applies to all IPv6 packets